janelia-flyem/dvid/README.md

 [Janelia Farm Reseach Center's](http://www.janelia.org) brain imaging, analysis and visualization efforts.
-DVID's initial focus is on efficiently storing and retrieving 3d grayscale and label data in a variety of ways, e.g., subvolumes, images in XY, XZ, and YZ orientation, multiscale tiles (quadtree and octree forms), and sparse volumes determined by a label.
+DVID's initial focus is on efficiently storing and retrieving 3d grayscale and label data in a variety of ways, e.g., subvolumes, images in XY, XZ, and YZ orientation, multiscale 2d and 3d (similar to quadtree and octree forms), and sparse volumes determined by a label.

 It could be described as a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented dataset